StackVista/stackstate-docs/use/events/event-notifications.md

 The event types generated when an element state changes are described below.

 * **State change of an element** - a `HealthStateChangedEvent` event is generated when the health state of an element changes.
 These events will be listed in the StackState UI [Events Perspective](../stackstate-ui/perspectives/events_perspective.md).
 * **Propagated state change of an element** - a `PropagatedStateChangedEvent` event is generated whenever the health state of one of an element’s dependencies changes.
-These events aren't visible in the StackState UI, but can be used to trigger an event notification.
+These events aren't visible in the StackState UI, but can trigger an event notification.
 * **State change of entire view** - a `ViewStateChangedEvent` event is generated only when the health state of a significant number of elements in a view changes.
-These events aren't visible in the StackState UI, but can be used to trigger event notifications.
+These events aren't visible in the StackState UI, but can trigger event notifications.

 {% hint style="info" %}
 Note that there may be a slight delay between the generation of a `HealthStateChangedEvent` for an element and the resulting `ViewStateChangedEvent`.
 This can cause the reported state of a view to differ from the actual state of elements within it.